Greta's focus on client service ensures she takes a collaborative and forward-thinking approach to each matter.

 As a member of the firm's Coronavirus Task Force for OSHA and the hospitality industry, Greta has effectively guided clients through constantly changing best safety practices for employers across a wide variety of industries during the pandemic.

 Greta fiercely believes every person should have a chance to live their fullest life.
 She has dedicated her pro bono practice to assisting asylum seekers from Latin America, an area of practice where Greta applies cultural and language lessons learned while living and traveling for two years in Central America before law school.
+Greta is also a member of the Minnesota Hispanic Bar Association and regularly takes cases through the Advocates for Human Rights.

 She represented a Minneapolis bar through successful resolution of allegations of violations of the Minneapolis Sick and Safe Time Ordinance.